d-floe/quartzv4/content/art/10-year-review.md

 > Mid 2015

-I feel a weird mixture of
+I feel a weird mixture of pride and embarrassment when it comes to these early pieces